 Becoming food confident doesn’t happen overnight.
 Eating mindfully and choosing food that nourishes your body takes practice, especially if you’ve got a busy schedule and are used to eating on the go.
 Instead of reaching for a quick fix or going with the latest diet trend, a better idea is to create your own healthy habits.
 I’m talking about do-able things you can implement every day, every week, or every month that support the healthy lifestyle, creative exploration, and mindfulness you desire.

-Below are some of the habits I’ve developed over the years that help me stay one step ahead of my busy schedule and support me in creating the healthy lifestyle I want to live.
+Below are some of the healthy habits I’ve developed over the years that help me stay one step ahead of my busy schedule and support me in creating the lifestyle I want to live.
 That’s what creating food confidence is all about.

 1. When meal planning for the week, I choose one veggie and make several meals using it.

-For inspiration when planning meals, I head to Pinterest to find fun new recipes using my chosen veggie.
+For inspiration when planning meals, I head to Pinterest or Instagram to find fun new recipes using my chosen veggie.
 If the idea of one veggie seems limiting, then you could certainly go with two, but the idea is to simplify!

 TIP: A favorite veggie to cycle through in the summer is zucchini – it’s great sauteed, roasted, or in zoodle form!
 Pick up several pounds at the market and make my Lemony Zucchini Noodles with Spinach, Cherries, and Pine Nuts, these Lasagna Zucchini Boats, Baked Parmesan Zucchini, and even Turkey Burgers with Zucchini throughout the week.